securitis/ASoCActionDemo/README.md

 ASoCActionDemo includes a Python application written purely for demonstration purposes and has known vulnerabilities.
 A description of the application is in Demo_ReadMe.txt.

-The Python code in this project can be used with Microsoft Visual Code and the HCL AppScan CodeSweep extension to scan for vulnerabilities.
-Also included are two GitHub workflows to for demonstrating CodeSweep Action (or file change based scans tied to a Pull Request) and ASoC SAST scans (entire codebase).
+The Python code in this project can be used with Microsoft Visual Code and the HCL AppScan CodeSweep extension for VSCode to scan for vulnerabilities.
+Also included are two GitHub workflows to demonstrate the HCL CodeSweep extension for GitHub Actions (file change based scans tied to a Pull Request) and ASoC SAST scans (entire codebase).

-## 1. HCL AppScan CodeSweep
+## 1. HCL AppScan CodeSweep extension for Microsoft Visual Code

 **HCL AppScan CodeSweep** is an HCL AppScan extension for Visual Studio Code provides Static Application Security Testing (SAST) functionality for detecting vulnerabilities early in the development life cycle.
 It's a lightweight, FREE extension for quickly and easily discovering vulnerabilites while you're writing code.